psmak3/psmak3.github.io/_posts/global/2016-12-14-global-carpocalypse.md

 This is an amazing find.
 I mean think about the chaos and mayhem that exists right outside your door.
 This is a miasma of danger and uncertainty that each one of us licensed drivers have to face on a daily basis.
+However the odds of dying in a car wreck is 1 in 606 for a lifetime (1 in 47,718 in a year).

 How we have all survived to this point must be an act of God.
-However the odds of dying in a car wreck is 1 in 606 for a lifetime (1 in 47, 718 in a year).
 With this much utter incompetence littering our streets, these slims odds must be a miracle.
 Just remember to never drive faster than your guardian angel.

 * As an interesting side note: not one person surveyed considered themselves a bad driver.
 In fact,  nearly all 100% polled deemed themselves as 'very good drivers'.
 I guess we are all lucky that there are at least a few competent folks behind the wheel.